lexitbr/react-native-plugpag-lib/README.md

 ### Configuration in Expo
 ***NOTE***: The library does not support running on ***Expo Go*** due to its handling of libraries.
 The PlugPag Wrapper library is designed for use with Pagseguro's Android devices.
 Therefore, you need to use ***expo-dev-client*** to expose the android folder of your Expo project.

-Add the react-native-pagseguro-plugpag plugin to `app.json` or `app.config.js`:
+Add the react-native-plugpag-lib plugin to `app.json` or `app.config.js`:
 ```
 {
   "expo": {
     "plugins": [
-      "react-native-pagseguro-plugpag"
+      "react-native-plugpag-lib"
     ]
   }
 }